isidore/MobProgrammingBook/manuscript/xx_Notes.md

 Walking away
 Admitting you don't know

+How to navigate a beginner, example on  = / == Ensuring context - help track; consume first when not doing programming (outline before contents)

-Skill differences in a mob & designated navigator, ask for help as navigator when you need it Preferencing being productive today vs. being productive tomorrow Seniors talk last thing.
-Double navigation.
+Skill differences in a mob & designated navigator, ask for help as navigator when you need it Preferencing being productive today vs. being productive tomorrow.
+Experience: It was fun, I learned a lot BUT.
+10x developer.

 Intentional programming
 Non-programmers in the mob and ways of contributing Adjusting chairs for different people
 Long rotations / per task rotations
-Designated navigator and navigating the navigator
+Designated navigator and navigating the navigator.
+Double navigation.
+Seniors talk last -thing.
-The best of everyone, not the most of everyone.
+The best of everyone, not the most of everyone. add info graphic about mob programming best of.
 Only one in the mob knows what to do - don't make that person drive.

 Steps
 1. Intention
 2. Location
 3. Keystrokes

-Experience: It was fun, I learned a lot BUT.

 Troubles:
   * Not having a designated navigator leaving one person to navigate all the time